-- M.Set the HAND-OFF-AUTO switch to OFF3. - N. Set the MANUAL SPEED adjustment potentiometer to minimum (full counterclockwise) - O. If the controller is used with either an Isolation and Bypass, or Isolation and Transfer Auxiliary Vertical Section confirm that the AFC-OFF-LINE selector switch is in the OFF position. - P. Check wiring of input power, panel ground, motor, manual speed potentiometer (if remote) and Hand-Off-Auto circuit connections, (if remote).
-Refer to Section 11.0 for the controller connection diagram and wiring diagram for remote control station. - Q. Verify that the incoming line voltage at the line side of the disconnecting means is within $\pm 10\%$ to -5% of the controller nameplate input voltage.
+- M.Set the HAND-OFF-AUTO switch to OFF3. - N. Set the MANUAL SPEED adjustment potentiometer to minimum (full counterclockwise) - O. Confirm that the Isolation-Bypass Unit (if used) AFC-Off-Line selector switch is in the OFF position. - P. Check wiring of input power, panel ground, motor, manual speed potentiometer (if remote) and Hand-Off-Auto circuit connections, (if remote).
+Refer to Section 11.0 for the controller connection diagram and wiring diagram for remote control station. - Q. Verify that the incoming line voltage at the line side of the disconnecting means is within +10% to -5% of the controller nameplate input voltage.